 The market was awaiting comment from Jerome Powell until just before the opening of Wall St. Investors feared that the Federal Reserve Chairman might make "hawkish" comments that would negatively impact risky assets.
-The latest statements by Fed officials were similar, emphasizing the need to keep rates high for an extended period of time and even going against the position of investors in the fixed-income market, who currently anticipate or expect less aggressive or cut rates in the near future.
+The latest statements by Fed officials were similar, emphasizing the need to keep rates high for an extended period of time and even going against the position of investors in the fixed-income market, who currently anticipate or expect less aggressive rate cuts in the near future.

-Therefore, a confirmation of this restrictive bias by the Fed's president in a public appearance at the Riksbank's International Symposium on Central Bank Independence in Stockholm could have market ramifications.
-Thus, the stock indices began the day in the red, and the dollar corrected slightly upward, a preemptive move to close short-term positions awaiting events.
+A confirmation of this restrictive bias by the Fed's president in a public appearance at the Riksbank's International Symposium on Central Bank Independence in Stockholm could have market ramifications.
+The indices began the day in the red, and the dollar corrected slightly upward, a preemptive move to close short-term positions awaiting events.
 But after Powell's intervention at the central bankers' panel in Stockholm, everything went back to square one.

 Jerome Powell, Chairman of the Federal Reserve, did not comment on upcoming monetary policy decisions.
 The intervention was limited to broader issues, such as the independence of central banks, which must be free of political influence when making difficult monetary policy decisions.

-In the commodities market, it is worth noting the performance of Natural Gas, which has continued under strong downward pressure mainly due to favorable weather conditions globally, with notably higher temperatures for this time of year, but technically in a situation of extreme oversold and leaning on a major support area around 3.60, so a corrective movement of a technical nature would not be ruled out.
+In the commodities market, it is worth noting the performance of Natural Gas, which has continued to sell off under strong downward pressure mainly due to favorable weather conditions globally, with notably higher temperatures for this time of year.
+Technically it is heavily oversold and leaning on a major support area around 3.60.
+So, a corrective movement of a technical nature shouldn’t be ruled out.